 Summary of Benefits and Coverage and the Uniform Glossary

-The Health Care Reform law requires plan sponsors to provide two new government-developed documents to plan participants.
+Health Care Reform requires plan sponsors to provide two new government-developed documents to plan participants.
 The "Summary of Benefits and Coverage" (SBC) and the "Uniform Glossary" are intended to provide high-level descriptions of group health coverage (and definitions of standard terms) and are in addition to the ERISA requirement to provide a Summary Plan Description (SPD).
-An SBC need not be provided for plans, policies, or benefits packages that constitute excepted benefits.
-If a plan sponsor intends to make any mid-year material modifications in coverage, such as increases in cost-sharing or benefit reductions, the law requires the sponsor to notify participants at least 60 days before the modifications become effective.
+An SBC does not need need to be provided for plans, policies, or benefits packages that are HIPAA excepted benefits.
+If a plan sponsor intends to make any mid-year material modifications in coverage listed on the SBC, such as increases in cost-sharing or benefit reductions, the law requires the sponsor to notify participants at least 60 days before the modifications become effective.
 Penalties for non-compliance are significant.

 Summary of Benefits and Coverage Hot Topics & FAQs

-- Agencies Issue New FAQ on Summary of Benefits and Coverage Requirements
+- Agencies Issue FAQ on Summary of Benefits and Coverage Requirements

 The Agencies that oversee implementation of Health Care Reform recently issued FAQ XIV relating to the Summary of Benefits and Coverage (SBC).
 SBCs are meant to provide participants a high level description of benefits and coverage under the plan.
 Plan sponsors and issuers were required to provide SBCs starting with the the first open enrollment on and after September 23, 2012 and for new participants for the first plan year beginning on and after January 1, 2013.